top of page

 AFTER FLOATING ERA

-To facilitate the timber's progress on the water, the waterways were straightened like canals and cleared of blocks and stones.
-Large boulders were blown away with dynamite andpondswere built in the smaller watercourses to be able to release water when needed.
-Gravel and sand were washed away as the lack of boulders and curves in the watercourse resulted in high water velocity.
+To facilitate the movement of timber, waterways were straightened into canal-like channels and cleared of boulders and stones.
+Large rocks were blasted away with dynamite, and dams were constructed in smaller streams to release water as needed.
+Gravel and sand were washed away as the lack of boulders and bends in the watercourse resulted in high water velocity.

-It therefore became difficult for many aquatic species to live, move and reproduce in an environment that flows far too fast.
-Many animal species in and around water have become threatened and need our help to have their habitats restored.
+This made it difficult for many aquatic species to live, move, and reproduce in an environment with excessively fast-flowing water.
+Numerous animal species in and around the water have become threatened and now rely on our efforts to restore their habitats.

 Dam2 before action 100px.jpg